puppetlabs/puppet-docs/source/pe/3.7/razor_install.markdown

 ---
 A Razor module is included with Puppet Enterprise.
 To install and configure a Razor server, you must [set up your Razor environment](./razor_prereqs.html), and then classify the `pe_razor` node.
 When PE runs and applies this Razor classification, the Razor server and a PostgreSQL database will be installed and configured.

 In addition to the Razor server, the Razor client can be installed as a Ruby gem on any machine you want to use for interacting with Razor.
 The client makes interacting with the server from the command line easier.
-It lets you explore what the server knows about your infrastructure; for example, it infers types, and enables you to modify how machines are provisioned by interacting with the Razor server API.
+It lets you explore what the server knows about your infrastructure; for example, it helps avoid datatype errors, and enables you to modify how machines are provisioned by interacting with the Razor server API.

 If you're not a PE user, you can install the [open source version of Razor manually](https://github.com/puppetlabs/razor-server/wiki/Installation).